MP for Mid Buckinghamshire

 Shadow Parliamentary Under Secretary (Energy Security and Net Zero)

-Greg Smith is a Conservative MP for Mid Buckinghamshire, first elected in 2019.
-Since July 2025 he has served as Shadow Parliamentary Under Secretary for Energy Security and Net Zero and for Transport, and he participates in committee work on a range of public bills.
-His political career in Parliament has included frontbench roles and an Opposition Whip role, reflecting a background in party leadership and policy briefings.
+Greg Smith is the Conservative MP for Mid Buckinghamshire, first elected in 2019.
+He currently serves in the opposition front bench as Shadow Parliamentary Under Secretary for Energy Security and Net Zero and for Transport, and has held a range of prior shadow and committee roles, including Opposition Whip and Shadow Under Secretary for Business and Trade.

-Declared financial interests include gifts, benefits and hospitality from UK sources (5 entries), miscellaneous interests (3 entries) and visits outside the UK (2 entries).
+Declares 11 financial interests, including five entries for gifts, benefits and hospitality from UK sources, four miscellaneous entries, and two visits outside the UK.

 Generated 21 February 2026